Immalakhovskii/yatube_blog_api/README.md

 ### Get JWT token ###

-To recieve JSON Web Token (JWT) send POST request with "username" and "password" to http://127.0.0.1:8000/api/v1/jwt/create/.
-JWT lasts 1 day refresh it with POST request to http://127.0.0.1:8000/api/v1/jwt/refresh/ with expired token passed in "refresh"
+- To recieve JSON Web Token (JWT) send POST request with "username" and "password" to http://127.0.0.1:8000/api/v1/jwt/create/
+- JWT lasts only 1 day.
+Refresh it with POST request to http://127.0.0.1:8000/api/v1/jwt/refresh/ with expired token passed in "refresh"